lexovermars/TISAnalysis/README.md

 Requirements
 ============
 - Python
-- NumPy
+- NumPy (python module)
-- SciPy
+- SciPy (python module)
-- matplotlib
+- matplotlib (python module)
 - R (only for the PCA-based correction of TIS existing annotations)
+- MASS (R package; only required for the PCA-based correction of TIS existing annotations)

 Usage
 =====